alvmarrod/COVID-19-PRED/data/raw/govme/Readme.md

 ## Thanks to

-Here we have to thank [Pablo G.](), whose effort in collecting all this data made it possible for the project to happen, and [Ricardo V.]() for formatting this information
+Here we have to thank [Pablo Gomez](), whose effort in collecting all this data made it possible for the project to happen, and [Ricardo Villalobos]() for formatting this information